vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 In other words, we learn about the properties of M1.

-But factivity isn't just about the relationships between M1 and one object or another.
+But factuality isn't just about the relationships between M1 and one object or another.
 It's about those objects being in a certain relationship with *each other*.
 But, if the relation between referant and mode is not already present as a part of the observation, it can't be reflected in introspection.
 Since all that introspection—or, at least <refn v="sec 5/option 2">simple introspection</refn>—tells us about the contents of an observation is what that observation presents to us in the first place.

 What this means is that the original observation must have, *as part of its content*, not just a referant and a mode, but their relationship as well.
-In other words, for an observation to be detected as factive, in introspection; it must *present* a fact.
+In other words, for an observation to be detected as factual, in introspection; it must *present* a fact.
 It isn't sufficient for its structure to merely correspond to a fact.
 In the next passage, Gaṅgēśa provides an account of what it means for an observation to "present a fact".

-## arg2
+## Argument 2
 This objection tackles inferential accounts of introspection.
 In this case, we infer on the basis of the properties of the contents of an introspected state, properties of that state.

 Say someone observes a red apple.
 Let's call the mental state of that observer M1.